hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 	- The top of the page has a **gene overview**, followed by the **transcript table**.
 All transcripts identified using any evidence are provided in the table.
 The transcripts are color-coded based on whether the transcript is protein-coding or non-coding, as well as, by the quality of evidence:

-		- **Gold:** protein-coding transcripts are Ensembl/Havana merges - essentially reviewed annotations with highest confidence
+		- **Gold:** protein-coding transcripts are reviewed annotations with highest confidence
-		- **Red:** protein-coding transcripts are less confidence
+		- **Red:** protein-coding transcripts are less confident
 		- **Blue:** non-coding transcripts

 		In addition to coloring, Ensembl also provides flags in the table for **"Transcript Support Levels"**, which highlight how well-supported or poorly-supported are the transcript models.